Kubvv/Tempest/README.md

 ```
 make
 ./interpreter       OR ./interpreter <program_name>.tms.
-#reading from stdin OR reading from file
+#reading from stdin OR reading from a file
 ```
 Reading from stdin can be terminated using ctrl+D.